 Belgian Buttermilk Waffles with Roasted Peaches and Vanilla Mascarpone

-Fluffy Belgian buttermilk waffles topped with maple-syrup roasted peaches and decadent vanilla mascarpone.
+Fluffy Belgian buttermilk waffles topped with maple syrup roasted peaches and decadent vanilla mascarpone.
+A decadent summer breakfast dish!

 Can we talk about national food and other random holidays for a second?
 I’d like to know who makes these types of decisions, because I have some beef with these people.